-3) Statistical characterization: Because of the different dynamics of the two types of processes, statistical channel analyses are typically conducted in two forms: one that targets the locally-averaged received signal power, and another that targets the instantaneous channel response.
+Because of the different dynamics of the two types of processes, statistical channel analyses are typically conducted in two forms: one that targets the locally-averaged received signal power, and another that targets the instantaneous channel response.
 Specifically, large-scale statistical modeling focuses on the channel gain defined as where the expectation is taken over small-scale fading.
-In contrast, small-scale modeling focuses on the processes $\gamma_p(f,t)$, i.e. on the channel response conditioned on the large-scale parameters $h_p(t)$ and $\tau_p(t)$.
+In contrast, small-scale modeling focuses on the processes $\gamma_p(f,t)$, as well as the effects of random Doppler shifting.

-$$G(t) = \frac{1}{B} \int{f_c - B/2}^{f_c + B/2} E{\gamma} \{ |H^2(f, t)| \} df$$ (19)
+$$G(t) = \frac{1}{B} \int{f_c - B/2}^{f_c + B/2} E{\gamma} \{ |H^2(f, t)| \} df, \qquad (15.19)$$

-A complete statistical model for either large or small scale phenomena must specify the probability density function (p.d.f.) and the power spectral density (p.s.d.) or the correlation properties of the random process of interest.
-These functions can be assessed using an analytical approach that relies on a mathematical model such as the one outlined above; a repeated application of a propagation model such as the Bellhop ray tracer for a large number of slightly disturbed channel conditions, or an experimental data analysis.
-All approaches have been considered in the literature, which abounds in statistical models that were found to adequately match the channels observed in different locations, at different time scales, and in different frequency bands.
+A complete statistical model for either large or small-scale phenomena must specify the probability density function (PDF) and the power spectral density (PSD), or the correlation properties of the random process of interest.
+These functions can be assessed using an analytical approach that relies on a mathematical model such as the one outlined above, a repeated application of a propagation model such as the Bellhop ray tracer for a large number of slightly disturbed channel conditions, or an experimental data analysis.
+All approaches have been considered in the literature. which abounds in statistical models that were found to adequately match the channels observed in different locations, at different time scales, and in different frequency bands.
 As of this time, however, the jury is still out on establishing standard models that would concisely describe the statistics of typical underwater acoustic channels.
 Crucial to that effort is identification of the scales of stationarity for the different processes at hand.

-As far as the large-scale modeling goes, recent experimental results offer some evidence in support of a lognormal model for the channel gain [46], [47],[45].
-Fig.12 illustrates such a model.
+As far as the large-scale modeling goes, recent experimental results offer some evidence in support of a log-normal model for the channel gain [15.45-47].
+Figure 15.12 illustrates such a model.
 Several of these studies also find that the path gains, and consequently the overall large-scale channel gain, can be well modeled as auto-regressive processes, at least on the time scales of several seconds, which are meaningful for implementation of packet-level feedback schemes.

-Experimental studies of the small scale fading have offered evidence to Ricean [46], [48], [49] as well as Rayleigh phenomena [50].
-Fig.13 illustrates an experimental data set that exhibits traits of Ricean fading.
-Combining the effects of large- and small-scale fading leads to a mixture of log-normal and Ricean distributions, which can be approximated in closed form by the compound K-distribution.
-Experimental evidence to this effect is provided in Ref.[51].
+Experimental studies on small-scale fading have offered evidence of Ricean [15.46, 48, 49] as well as Rayleigh phenomena [15.50].
+Figure 15.13 illustrates an experimental data set that exhibits traits of Ricean fading.
+Combining the effects of large and small-scale fading leads to a mixture of log-normal and Ricean distributions, which can be approximated in closed form by the compound K-distribution.
+Experimental evidence to this effect is provided in [15.51].
 Less is known about modeling the time-correlation functions of the small-scale processes, but it is generally understood that coherence times on the order of 100 ms can be assumed for a general-purpose design.
-Frequency-correlation as well as space-correlation, as they pertain to communications systems, also remain to be addressed in a systematic manner.
+Frequency-correlation, as well as space-correlation, as they pertain to communications systems, also remain to be addressed in a systematic manner.